-In Year 9 and 10 Visual Arts students experiment extensively with differing mediums such as ceramics, print media and a combination of other mixed media (paint, collage and drawing).
-Students are also supported and encouraged to pursue their own self-directed work to demonstrate the development of their skills over the semester.
+In Visual Arts students experiment extensively with differing mediums such as drawing, painting, printmaking, sculpture and mixed media.
+Students are supported and encouraged to pursue their own self-directed work to demonstrate the development of their skills over the year.

-Across a two-year cycle, Visual Art students develop their creativity through exploring a range of concepts from childhood to self.
-Whilst unpacking a range of stylistic skills and concepts such as Cubism and Dada.
-By engaging in the theoretical study of these themes' students are supported and encouraged to expand their skills in their chosen artistic mediums.
-Emphasis is placed on responding to artistic works and the development of analytical skills through more formal written responses is also provided to enable students to further develop their communication skills.
+Across two semesters, Visual Art students develop their creativity through exploring a range of concepts to explore self-expression.
+Whilst unpacking a range of stylistic skills and concepts such as Cubism, Street Art and Dadaism.
+By engaging in the theoretical study of these movements'

+students are supported and encouraged to expand their skills in a range of artistic mediums and techniques.
+To further develop the student's communication skills, they responding to artistic works and the development of analytical skills through more formal written responses.